RCollins13/HumanIdiogramLibrary/README.md

 This repository contains image files for each of the 24 primary human chromosomes, as well as one for the entire genome lined up.
 These files are provided in four formats, organized into subdirectories based on file type:
 1. `illustrator` contains Adobe Illustrator files, and are suffixed with `.ai`
 2. `pdf` contains pdf files, and are suffixed with `.pdf`
 3. `png` contains png image files, and are suffixed with `.png`
+4. `tiff` contains tiff image files, and are suffixed with `.tiff`
-4. `vector` contains vector graphics files, and are suffixed with `.svg`
+5. `vector` contains vector graphics files, and are suffixed with `.svg`

 ### Disclaimers